Andri Guðjohnsen: International career

 Andri has played with several Icelandic youth groups.
 One of his youth international career highs was when he scored a hat trick against Germany, qualifying his team for Euro U17 2019.
-Andri was also eligible to represent England (where he was born) and Spain (where he was raised).

 On 25 January 2021, Andri was called up to the Icelandic senior national team for the first time.
 He made his debut on 2 September 2021 in a World Cup qualifier against Romania, a 0–2 home loss.
 He substituted Albert Guðmundsson in the 79th minute.
-He scored his first goal on 5 September 2021 against North Macedonia, 2 minutes after being substituted on in the 82nd minute.
+He scored his first goal on 5 September 2021 against North Macedonia, two minutes after being substituted on in the 82nd minute.

 He was part of the Iceland squad that won the 2022 Baltic Cup.